-The call for contributions to host a session at the Policy Conference of the EU Sustainable Energy Week (EUSEW) 2019 is open to:
+The call for contributions to host a session at the Policy Conference of the EU Sustainable Energy Week 2020 is open to:

-- Have a mandate to work as multipliers using a widespread network of contacts in Brussels and across Europe;
+- have a mandate to work as multipliers using a widespread network of contacts across Europe;

 Examples of eligible types of organisations include:

 - networks of national, regional/local authorities, agencies, or other public bodies;

 - NGOs working in the field of sustainable development;